 Cardinal Turkson and Michael Möller concluded the event.
 Youth representatives participated at different points, including a group of pre-kindergartners at the opening.
 The German Deputy Minister of Economic Cooperation and Development (Dr. Maria Flachsbarth) was the most prominent representative of a government.

 The participants were a mixed group, with representatives from various faith-inspired organizations and of religious communities, and (a few) scholars of religion and development.
 Not surprisingly Rome based people and from elsewhere in Europe predominated.
-Among the speakers, noteworthy presentations included Bishop Gunnar Stälsett (Religions for Peace, Europe), on the significant Rainforest Initiative, and Ulrich Nitschke, on the role of the International Partnership for Sustainable Development (PaRD).
+Especially noteworthy was the presentation from Bishop Gunnar Stälsett (Religions for Peace, Europe) on the significant Rainforest Initiative.
 Swami Agnivesh spoke twice, especially passionately on the topic of bonded labor and the evils of the caste system.
 Vandana Shiva was as always a forceful presence, arguing for the special evils of multinational companies and focusing on the environment crisis.
 Two people who were present but without formal speaking roles were Adama Dieng (UN Undersecretary for Genocide Prevention) and Faisal Bin Abdulrahman Bin Muaammar, Secretary General of KAICIID (King Abdallah bin Abdulaziz Center for Interreligious and Intercultural Dialogue).